aisingapore/TagUI/README.md

   mouse_x()|return x coordinate as integer number, for eg 200 mouse_y()|return y coordinate as integer number, for eg 200

-  csv_row() is very useful for organising lots of data gathered during the automation to be written into csv output file -
+  csv_row() is useful for organising lots of data gathered during automation to be written into csv output file -

   ```
   // example of using csv_row() function to save data as CSV file